FuelLabs/sway-applications/auctions/english-auction/packages/scripts/README.md

 ## Egnlish Auction Scripts

-This package create has toolings to help integrate Sway contracts on the Englihs Auction application.
-It makes easier for developers to change contracts at the same time they build a nice UI
+This package has scripts to help integrate Sway contracts with the English Auction application.
+This makes it easier for developers to change contracts while building a nice UI

 ### Execute